 Then, I grab some small bowls for the nuts, jam and olives.
 I always have a set of small glass bowls on hand.
 Lately, I have been using these soy sauce bowls for things and love the way they look.

 Lastly, you will need some toothpicks, small spoons, and cheese knives for serving.
 If your cheese is particularly hard, consider safely putting a sharper knife out.

 Here is the list of ingredients that I used to make my holiday charcuterie plate.
 I also listed some alternatives incase you cannot find or do not like the item I suggest.

 - Organic Raspberry Fruit Spread – you can find this near all the jams and jellies.
 There are lots of options there including a cherry jam that would be great.

 - Double Cream Brie with Truffles – This is my favorite item on the cheese board, but if you don’t like truffles you can replace this with a standard Double Cream Brie or Trader Joe’s new Sliceable Brie Cheese

 - Uncured Applewood Smoked Salami – Amy and I agreed that this was DELISH, but if you can’t find it or are not a fan I would use another type of salami or prosciutto in its place.
 If you are vegetarian, I recommend replacing this with the cranberry goat cheese log.

 - Blue Cheese Stuffed Olives – These are with the pickles and beans.
 Now I know blue cheese is controversial, but hear me out.
-I really don’t like blue cheese and I LOVED these.
+Blue cheese is not my favorite, but I actually really enjoyed these olives.
 Of course, you can replace them with standard olives, mixed marinated olives, or mini gherkins.

 - Fig & Olive Crisps – These are just the perfect holiday cracker.
 At my Trader Joe’s they are on the shelves above the freezer items.